geordanr/xwing/README.md

 What?
 -----
-This is a squad builder for the Second Edition of the X-Wing Miniatures game by Atomic Mass Games (Formally owned by Fantasy Flight Games), completely in HTML and JavaScript.
+This is a squad builder for the Second Edition of the X-Wing Miniatures game by Atomic Mass Games (formerly owned by Fantasy Flight Games), completely in HTML and JavaScript.
 No backend is necessary.
 It can theoretically be dropped into any existing site, but since it uses a lot of styling from [Twitter Bootstrap](http://twitter.github.com/bootstrap/) it may require some CSS trickery if you're using some other incompatible framework (e.g. [Foundation](http://foundation.zurb.com)).

 Isn't there already an Official Squadbuilder out?